– Teşekkür Ederim, he says to me.

 – Just remember this: tea, sugar and a dream.
 Teşekkür Ederim.
 That’s “thank you” in Turkish.

-And indeed that’s pretty much what I will remember of Istanbul.
+And indeed that’s pretty much what I will remember of my vegan Istanbul experience.
 Cup after cup of “çay”, Turkish delight by the bucketful and a dreamy city filled with wonders (and people, lots and lots of them!) – a transcontinental city that is the confluence of East and West and a place I wished I’d had more than a week to visit.
-I kept busy exploring and admiring everything I could lay my eyes on during my short stay and wanted to share with you what I discovered.
+I kept busy exploring and admiring everything I could lay my eyes on during my short stay and wanted to share with you what I discovered on my vegan Istanbul travel experience.

 I am usually not one for organized tours, but giving the short time constraints, having someone show me around the main things to do in istanbul seemed like the most productive thing to do.
 I spent a few days with my private guide Hasan from Travel Shop Turkey and absolutely loved it.
 It was like having a local friend showing me around.

 Sultanahmet Cami is known to tourists as the Blue Mosque and is a grandiose piece of architecture with six minarets, a beautiful courtyard and impressive interiors.
 To snap the best shot, go to the Four Seasons Istanbul Sultanahmet Restaurant (I learned this tip from Memo at Second Home Hostel afterwards!)